 Some companies may prefer a master’s degree, but it is not always or even usually required.
-The best thing to do would be to research your dream company or dream job to see what they may want or require.
-Remember, you can always go back later to obtain an advanced degree, and oftentimes your IT experience is the greatest factor in moving you up the software career path line.
+The best thing to do would be to research your dream company or dream job to see what they may want or need.
+Remember, you can always go back later to obtain an advanced degree, and often your IT experience is the most significant factor in moving you up the software career path line.

-No matter where you are in your career path though, there are some important things to keep in mind.
-It is important to always have a strong background in programming and throughout your whole career, you will want to keep up to date on new tools and computer languages.
+No matter where you are in your software career path, though, a couple of things are important to keep in mind.
+It is important always to have a strong background in programming and throughout your whole career, you will want to keep up to date on new tools and computer languages.
 The more knowledge and experience you have, the greater you can and will be set apart for future employment.
-Lastly, any skills and/or knowledge that is specific to the industry you are interested in going into.
-For example, if you want to do software work in the banking industry, it’d be a good idea to have a basic understanding of financial principles.
+Lastly, any skills and knowledge that are specific to the industry you are interested in going into.
+For example, if you want to do software developer work in the banking industry, it’d be good to have a basic understanding of financial principles.

-Now, let’s define the two groups that fall under Software: Software Engineers and Software Developers.
+Now, let’s define the two groups under Software Career: Software Engineers and Software Developers.
 Which one are you?
-Are you wanting to switch?
+Do you want to switch?
 Do you even know the difference?

 Well, it’s kind of like the Square-Rectangle relationship where all squares are rectangles, but not all rectangles are squares.
-In the software case, many software engineers are involved with software development, but few software developers are engineers.
+Many software engineers are involved with software development in the software case, but few software developers are engineers.

 So what is the difference?

-The main difference between software engineering and software development is in the job function.
-Software engineering (SE) is applying engineering principles and techniques to software systems.
+The main difference between software engineering and software development is the job function.
+Software engineering applies engineering principles and techniques to software systems.
 Software engineers design, develop, and improve upon computer programs that we use today.
-Software engineers’ participate in the software life cycle all the way through connecting a client’s needs to available solutions.
+Software engineers participate in the software life cycle all the way through connecting a client’s needs to available solutions.
 While part of that life cycle involves software development, it’s just part of the process, not the engineers’ main focus.
-That’s where software developers (SD) come in.
+That’s where software developers come in.

 Now, let’s delineate a Software Career Path.
 The great thing about the field of software is that there are so many directions you can take your career and so many options to explore.
-This is a broad overview for a software developer career path (but an engineer’s path could definitely look similar to this) to give you some direction as to where to aim for next.
+This is a broad overview of a software career path to give you some direction as to where to aim next.

 Software Developer, Sr. Software Developer

 Next comes the senior developer level, sometimes denoted just as a software developer.
 The main difference between the junior and senior levels is the amount of experience.
-Senior developers have a thorough understanding of software concepts and several years of programming experience as well as an ability to write complex code.
+Senior developers have a thorough understanding of software concepts and several years of programming experience and an ability to write complex code.
 They are also proficient at creating entire applications.

-For those of you developers who love to write code and are not interested in management positions, you may spend several years or even your entire career in this position.
-However, just because you stay in this “senior” level does not mean that you are stuck doing the same job for the next 25+ years.
+For those software developers who love to write code and are not interested in management positions, you may spend several years or even your entire software career in this position.
+However, just because you stay at this “senior” level does not mean that you are stuck doing the same job for the next 25+ years.
 You can always move to bigger companies (say Fortune 2000).
 Plus, each company’s senior developer role will be a little different scope-wise so don’t worry, you’re not stuck doing the same thing throughout your career just because you don’t want a management position.

 Lead Developer, Technical Architect